Pressio/SHAW/docs/run_rom.md

 ./reconstructFomState --podmodes=./lsv_vp_0 binary --romsize=191 \
 	--romsnaps=./rom/snaps_vp binary --fsize=1 --outformat=ascii --timesteps=7200 --samplingfreq=12 --outfileappend=vp
 ```
-which should create a file `fomReconstructedState_timestep_7200_vp` with the reconstructed wavefield.
+which should create `fomReconstructedState_timestep_7200_vp` with the reconstructed wavefield.
 Make sure that above you use the correct arguments otherwise it will not work!
 For example, if you change the number of modes you need to ensure you pass the correct arg.